Minnesota Vikings vs. Carolina Panthers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Minnesota and its opponents have combined to score more than 46 points in three of five games this season.
+- Minnesota and its opponents have gone over the current 46-point total in three of five games this season.

-- Carolina has combined with its opponents to score more than 46 points in one game this season.
+- Carolina's games have gone over 46 points in only one opportunity this season.

-- Sunday's total is 0.4 points higher than the combined 45.6 PPG average of the two teams.
+- The combined points per game average of the two teams, 45.6, is 0.4 points fewer than Sunday's over/under.

-- These two squads combine to allow 39.2 points per game, 6.8 fewer than this contest's over/under.
+- The 39.2 combined points per game that these two squads have allowed this season are 6.8 fewer than the 46 total in this contest.

 - Vikings games this season feature an average total of 50.6 points, a number 4.6 points higher than Sunday's over/under.